NickSpriggs/netbooks_milestone_3/README.md

 # Known Bugs / Potential Improvements

 - Minor issues with scaling the images.

-- Going to the logout url when not logged in results in an error.

 - In the future I may experiment with the JSON/BSON dependencies to better handle the database information.